micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

 Micro API is a media type for web APIs using hypermedia and linked data.
-This specification is a subset of [JSON-LD](http://json-ld.org) to simplify processing, so that all Micro API documents are also JSON-LD documents, but not vice-versa.
-Micro API adds semantics of its own.
+This specification is intended to be interoperable with [JSON-LD](http://json-ld.org), however Micro API adds semantics of its own.

 ```
 Content-Type: application/vnd.micro+json
 ```

-The current published version is **13 July 2015**, and the media type is [registered](https://www.iana.org/assignments/media-types/application/vnd.micro+json) with the [IANA](http://www.iana.org/).
+The current published version is **22 July 2015**, and the media type is [registered](https://www.iana.org/assignments/media-types/application/vnd.micro+json) with the [IANA](http://www.iana.org/).

 ## Introduction

-Micro API is only concerned with the structure of the payload, and does not restrict how the server should implement the application protocol (typically HTTP).
-Example payloads and HTTP requests should be considered non-normative.
-It should adhere to [Roy Fielding's definition of REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) as closely as possible.
+Micro API essentially restricts JSON-LD to a subset and adds new keywords that should be known *a priori* without context.
+It assumes no prior knowledge of JSON-LD or existing vocabularies such as [Hydra](http://www.hydra-cg.com/).
+Implementation features such as pagination, filtering, sorting, read/write permissions, etc. are opaque to this specification.

 The base specification's [H-Factor](http://amundsen.com/hypermedia/hfactor/) supports LE, LO, LN, LI, CL (similar to [Atom](https://en.wikipedia.org/wiki/Atom_%28standard%29)), but could support all of the H-Factors by extending the base specification.
-Implementation features such as pagination, filtering, sorting, etc. are opaque to this specification.
+Example payloads and HTTP requests should be considered non-normative, but should adhere to the [definition of REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) as closely as possible.

 ## Reading this Document

-Micro API extends the generic JSON media type, defined in [RFC 4627](https://www.ietf.org/rfc/rfc4627), and more specifically the [JSON-LD](http://json-ld.org) media type.
+Micro API extends the generic JSON media type, defined in [RFC 4627](https://www.ietf.org/rfc/rfc4627), and is interoperable with the [JSON-LD](http://json-ld.org) media type.

 This specification uses the terms [IRI](https://en.wikipedia.org/wiki/Internationalized_resource_identifier), [API](https://en.wikipedia.org/wiki/Web_API), [hypermedia](https://en.wikipedia.org/wiki/Hypermedia), & [linked data](https://en.wikipedia.org/wiki/Linked_data) accordingly.